rguske/rguske.github.io/post/leveraging-fluent-bit-on-tkg-to-send-veba-logs-to-vrli/index.md

 Speaking of which, extensibility...

-During the v0.5 Pre-Release team meeting, William came up with the idea to let VEBA sending logs to our log analysis solutions VMware [vRealize Log Insight](https://www.vmware.com/products/vrealize-log-insight.html) or [vRealize Log Insight Cloud](https://cloud.vmware.com/log-insight-cloud).
+During the v0.5 pre-release team meeting, William came up with the idea to let VEBA sending logs to our log analysis solutions VMware [vRealize Log Insight](https://www.vmware.com/products/vrealize-log-insight.html) or [vRealize Log Insight Cloud](https://cloud.vmware.com/log-insight-cloud).
 He asked me if I would do it and of course I found it a great idea.
 This post is a good addition to my previous post *"Monitoring the VMware Event Broker Appliance with vRealize Operations Manager"*[^1], in which I'm describing how I used cAdvisor[^2] to get resource usage and performance data from the various VEBA components and ultimately to monitor them.

+At this point, I have to be clear that I didn't used the [VEBA appliance](https://flings.vmware.com/vmware-event-broker-appliance) this time.
+Instead, I used Helm charts to deploy every component like e.g. the mentioned Event Router or the Event Processor to my [Tanzu Kubernetes Grid - TKGs](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-70CAF0BB-1722-4526-9CE7-D5C92C15D7D0.html) cluster (also referred to as *Guestcluster*) running on VMware vSphere.
+However, I'm considering to write a small follow-up article which will cover the Appliance variant.

 The Open Source projects [Fluentd](https://www.fluentd.org/) and [Fluent Bit](https://fluentbit.io/) can be leveraged for multi-platform log processing and log forwarding.
-For my use case with VEBA, running in a [Tanzu Kubernetes Grid - TKGs](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-70CAF0BB-1722-4526-9CE7-D5C92C15D7D0.html) cluster (also referred to as *Guestcluster*) on VMware vSphere, my requirements on the solution were basically simple.
-It should be lightweight, fast and if possible, with less or better without dependencies.
+For my use case with VEBA, my requirements on the solution were basically simple.
+It should be lightweight, fast and if possible, with few or no dependencies.
 Comparing both mentioned projects with each other, it brought me multiple times back to Fluent Bit, even besides the fact, that good content on how to integrate Fluentd with TKG already exist.

 ## The Hummingbird (Note: no technical relevance)